aws-samples/http-api-aws-fargate-cdk/README.md

 ![Books Service Preview](./images/BookService.png)
 *Fig 3 - Books Service*

-In order to avoid the port conflict, kill the book-service container by running:
+In order to avoid the port conflict later on, kill the book-service container by running:

 ```bash
 docker ps
 ```
-Get the 'CONTAINER ID' and then run:
+Get the 'CONTAINER ID' from the previous command and then run:

 ```bash
 docker kill <CONTAINER ID>